 Still Life Images

 This body of work is an interpretation of vanitas still life images imbued with a dark sense of humor.
-Contemporary memento mori images, the objects are related to contemporary life, and primarily consist of skulls, unread or unfinished books, children’s toys, empty beer bottles and cans, or scrabble tiles.
+The objects in these contemporary memento mori pieces are related to everyday life, and primarily consist of skulls, unread or unfinished books, children’s toys, empty beer bottles and cans, or scrabble tiles.
 The small and intimate scale forces the viewer to approach and inspect the artwork closely, examine the details, and consider the labor involved.
 I find creating artwork to be contemplative and self-reflexive, and the scale imparts that experience onto the viewer.
 The mood is bleak, and there is a pessimism that borders on the nihilistic.
 A general sense of ennui permeates the work as I struggle to find my place and inject meaning into my life while examining the overwhelming presence of my failures as a husband, a father/provider, an artist, and an educator.
 The divisiveness and binary nature of contemporary American politics begins to infiltrate my art adding to a general sense of helplessness and hopelessness.
-It is not simply my place in the universe that I am concerned with, but what the future holds for my children.
-I am overcome by our current economic system, and the acknowledgement of the depressing reality that I cannot provide a better life for my children than my parents were able to give me.
-What kind of world are they going to inherit?
-What opportunities will be available to them?
+I am overcome by our current economic system, and the depressing reality that I cannot provide a better life for my children than my parents were able to give me.